robolyst/osquant/content/papers/replicating-pandas-ewm-var/index.md

 df.ewm(alpha=0.1).mean()
 ```

 If you calculate the exponentially weighted average yourself you will find that it matches the result Pandas gives you.
-However, we're about to see that if we try doing this with the variance, we will get a very poor estimate.
+However, we're about to see that if we try doing this with the variance, we will get a poor estimate.
 This is because of something called [estimation bias](https://en.wikipedia.org/wiki/Bias_of_an_estimator).

 # What is bias?